nredell/forecastML/cran-comments.md

     methods (~20).
 The checks include various missing(), is.null(), and argument type checks.
     + Minor changes in help docs for language consistency and to clarify required arguments and argument types.
+    + Added new unit tests; package has ~30% code coverage.

 * 10-2-2019
     + Reduced build time by several minutes (< 5 min w/ devtools::check())